Herdomain/Network-Administration/README.md

 - Nmap: For active scanning and device enumeration
 - Wireshark: For passive packet capture and protocol analysis
-- VirtualBox: For lab environment deployment and simulationnarios.
+- VirtualBox: For lab environment deployment and simulation scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc